ayush111111/ayush111111.github.io/_posts/2021-1-16-Hello-World.md

 ### 2. Finding a single point to be tracked

-a.
+* a.
 A single point (or a line) is considered as an ideal "set" point which represents the direction in which the car should be going to find this point, the concept of moments in OpenCV is used

-b.Definition of moments in [image processing is borrowed from physics](https://stackoverflow.com/questions/22470902/understanding-moments-function-in-opencv).
+* b.Definition of moments in [image processing is borrowed from physics](https://stackoverflow.com/questions/22470902/understanding-moments-function-in-opencv).
 Assume that each pixel in image has weight that is equal to its intensity.
 Then the point you defined is centroid (a.k.a. center of mass) of image.

-c.
+* c.
 Assume that I(x,y) is the intensity of pixel (x,y) in image.
 Then m(i,j) is the sum for all possible x and y of: I(x,y) * (x^i) * (y^j).

-d.
+* d.
 The error value is calculated by the difference in x and y values of the set point and the centre of the frame at the bottom of the input image.

 ## PID control
 ### 1. P control

-a.
-Generates a signal that is directly proportional to the error, with the multiplying factor being Kd.
+* Generates a signal that is directly proportional to the error, with the multiplying factor being Kd.
 However, the value signal often ends up oscillating around the desired value.

 ### 2. I control
-b.
-The offset error accumulated by the P control can be removed using the I control (Integrator).
-    			integral error = previous integral error + current error
+* The offset error accumulated by the P control can be removed using the I control (Integrator). integral error = previous integral error + current error

 ### 3. D control
-c.
-The overshooting of the desired signal can be reduced by using D control (differentiator).
+* The overshooting of the desired signal can be reduced by using D control (differentiator).
 The change in error is multiplied by Kd to give the requiered output.